gramps-project/gramps-web-docs/docs/en/install_setup/configuration.md

 #### Built-in OIDC providers

-For built-in providers (Google, Microsoft, GitHub), use these settings:
+For built-in providers (Google, Microsoft), use these settings:

 Key | Description
 ----|-------------